Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 1650 should in theory be a lot superior to the GeForce GTX 650 in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 1650 should in theory be quite a bit better than the GeForce GTX 650 overall. (explain)

-Texel RateThe GeForce GTX 1650 is quite a bit (more or less 146%) better at anisotropic filtering than the GeForce GTX 650. (explain)
+Pixel RateThe GeForce GTX 1650 is quite a bit (more or less 181%) faster with regards to anti-aliasing than the GeForce GTX 650, and also will be capable of handling higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison